4bdul4ziz/Cryptographic-Puzzle-Game/hint(s).md

 Following the poets name to Wikipedia, append Born year, death year and age and add 5294213560 will lead to a number, enter the number to pass lvl 2.

 ## Level 3
 There will be the github website link displayed in the console.
 After following the link, there will be an audio file that has to be downloaded and opened by a program like sonic visualizer in spectrogram mode.
 The spectrogram contain youtube link to the cicada3301.
+Enter the upload year.
 Hence final task is completed.

 ## Outro
 Final congratulations to all who passed all the levels.
 And the program will stop after pressing return, starts the fractal flower program to feast the winners eyes.